|College:||Louisiana State '86|

 |College:||Grambling State 2002|

-Byron Anderson is in his first year as an assistant coach with the Missouri Southern football team.
-He will be responsible for assisting with the defensive backs.
+Byron Anderson is in his second year as an assistant coach with the Missouri Southern football team.
+He will be responsible for coaching the defensive backs.

 Anderson comes to Southern after a season with Division I Arkansas-Pine Bluff.
 There he assisted the head coach with day-to-day operations and scheduled and organized the defensive practice schedule.
 He was also responsible for breaking down defensive passing game for the team's opponents.